 May the magical moody music of Justin Hayward, John Lodge, Ray Thomas , and Graham Edge...
 Live Forever!

-*( Sharon and I have now seen The Moody Blues in concert seven times together! )
+*( as of 2017 Sharon and I have now seen The Moody Blues in concert at least ten times together! )